aammd/Habitat_Filtering/MS/OrgSize.md

-*Question 1: less beta diversity among smaller organism types* All organism groups showed the same decrease in mean distance to centroid at the end of the experiment -- there was no significant interaction between organism type and the effect of sampling time (Figure  2, Mixed effect model F~2,20~ = 0.44, p > 0.05).
+*Question 1: less beta diversity among smaller organism types* All organism types showed the same decrease in mean distance to centroid at the end of the experiment -- there was no significant interaction between organism type and the effect of sampling time (Figure  3, Mixed effect model F~2,20~ = 0.44, p > 0.05).
 However, we did see an overall 22% decrease in the dispersion at the end of the experiment (F~1,20~ = 15.47, p < 0.05).

-*Question 2: less environmental signal among smaller organism types* Bromeliad species identity explains more variation in community composition of invertebrates, less for zooplankton and less still for bacteria (Figure  3: , Table  1.
+*Question 2: less environmental signal among smaller organism types* Bromeliad species identity explains more variation in community composition of invertebrates, less for zooplankton and less still for bacteria (Figure  4: , Table  1.
 Similar to the dispersion result, we found that for all organism types, bromeliad species explained less of the variation in composition at the end of the experiment than at the beginning.

 *Question 3: Particular traits are correlated with environmental signal*